r8w/r8w/docs/library/read.md

 - Outgrowing God - Richard Dawkins
 - Muhammad: His Life Based on the Earliest Sources - Martin Lings
 - History of God - Karen Armstrong
 - The Great Divorce - C.S.
-Lewi
+Lewis
 - God: The Failed Hypothesis: How Science Shows That God Does Not Exist - Victor J. Stenger
 - Atheism: The Case Against God -  George H. Smith
 - Why I am Not a Muslim - Ibn Warraq